Voter turnout: Factors

+For some time, the Gallup Organization has utilized a metric of polls to determine who would vote.
+These polls would look at "intention to vote, registration status, reported frequency of past voting, awareness of where to vote, interest in politics in general, interest in the particular election, and intensity of candidate preference."

 Since around 1985, there appears to be a gradual decrease in voter turnout globally when looking at the voting-age population.
 However, a 2001 article in the American Political Science Review, Michael McDonald and Samuel Popkin argued, that at least in the United States, voter turnout since 1972 has not actually declined when calculated for those eligible to vote, what they term the voting-eligible population.
 In 1972, noncitizens and ineligible felons (depending on state law) constituted about 2% of the voting-age population.
 By 2004, ineligible voters constituted nearly 10%.
 Ineligible voters are not evenly distributed across the country – 20% of California's voting-age population is ineligible to vote – which confounds comparisons of states.
 Furthermore, they argue that an examination of the Census Bureau's Current Population Survey shows that turnout is low but not declining among the youth, when the high youth turnout of 1972 (the first year 18- to 20-year-olds were eligible to vote in most states) is removed from the trendline.

 Other forms of political participation have declined, such as voluntary participation in political parties and the attendance of observers at town meetings.
 Meanwhile, church attendance, membership in professional, fraternal, and student societies, youth groups, and parent-teacher associations has also declined.
 Some argue that technological developments in society such as "automobilization," suburban living, and "an explosive proliferation of home entertainment devices" have contributed to a loss of community, which in turn has weakened participation in civic life.
+Putnam argued increased television viewing might directly account for up to half the drop in social capital in the US.
 At the same time, some forms of participation have increased.
 People have become far more likely to participate in boycotts, demonstrations, and to donate to political campaigns.

 Many causes have been proposed for what some see as a decline in voter participation though all offered in this section are heavily disputed.
 When asked why they do not vote, many people report that they have too little free time.
-However, over the last several decades, studies have consistently shown that the amount of leisure time has not decreased, even if the perception of less leisure time results in less participation.
+James Sherk, member of conservative think-tank The Heritage Foundation asserted that studies have consistently shown that the amount of leisure time has not decreased, even if the perception of less leisure time results in less participation.
 While wages and employment decrease voter turnout in gubernatorial elections, they appear to not affect national races.
 Geographic mobility has increased over the last few decades, bringing barriers to voting in a district where one is a recent arrival, including knowing little about the local candidates and issues.
 It has been argued that democratic consolidation (the stabilization of new democracies) contributes to the decline in voter turnout.
 A 2017 study challenges this, however.